-Some of the APC shells for these guns were converted to aircraft AP bombs.
+Some of the AP projectiles for these guns were later converted to aircraft AP bombs.

 |Ship Class Used On||Danton class|

 |Date In Service||1911|